MdSaddamKazmi/CAP/README.md

 What you need to do ==>
 * Check files in path db/csv.
 * Add any number of records in csv files as per your choice
 * use command "cd Project_Student_Details" in terminal to go inside the folder and use command "cds watch" to check the data  on port 4004
+* Once you have checked the data , use CTRL+C in Terminal to stop the local server